amakukha/tmg/README.md

-Reimplementation of Unix TMG in C.
+Port of Unix TMG to C99.

+Work in progress.